What Is a Healthcare Ombudsman? Alaska Guide for Facilities

 In response to repeated cases of abuse and neglect of residents in U.S. nursing homes, Congress created the Long-Term Care (LTC) Ombudsman Program to help improve the safety and quality of care across LTC settings.
 Under this program, each state is responsible for overseeing a system to investigate complaints against LTC facilities by an ombudsman.
 Alaska’s program, for instance, resolves a wide range of issues involving older adults as well as the general public.

-If you’re an LTC facility leader in Alaska, it’s important to understand what your healthcare ombudsman does to best prepare for potential interactions with them.
-We’ll provide an overview of what the ombudsman program is and how it relates to your facility’s operations.
+If you’re an LTC facility leader in Alaska, it’s important to understand your healthcare ombudsman’s purpose to best prepare for potential interactions with them.
+This article outlines what the ombudsman program is and how it relates to your facility’s operations, while providing tips on how to strengthen your ombudsman partnership in support of organizational excellence.

 What Is the Alaska Ombudsman Program?